windwp/windline.nvim/README.md

 # Intro

-Windline is statusline support change statusline per filetype.
+Windline support change statusline per filetype.
 You can write a statusline for any filetype.
 `terminal,nvimtree, qf,spectre,lsptrouble,diffview,lspoutline`.
 If you write a plugin you can define a statusline for your plugin.